scrapy/scrapy/docs/topics/downloader-middleware.rst

 Implementing support for a new parser
 -------------------------------------

-You can implement support for a new `robots.txt <http://www.robotstxt.org/>`_ parser by implementing the interface described below.
+You can implement support for a new robots.txt_ parser by implementing the interface described below.

-.. module:: scrapy.extensions.robotstxtparser

-.. class:: RobotsParser
+.. class:: scrapy.extensions.robotstxtparser.RobotsParser

     .. method:: __init__(content)

-      Parse content of `robots.txt <http://www.robotstxt.org/>`_ file as bytes.
+      Parse content of robots.txt_ file as bytes.

-      :param content: Content of `robots.txt <http://www.robotstxt.org/>`_ file.
+      :param content: Content of robots.txt_ file.
       :type content: bytes

     .. method:: allowed(url, useragent)